Human-centered design doesn’t start with the product. It starts with the workplace

 Human-centered design all comes down to people, according to Vo-Ta.
 “You’re not going to get anywhere unless you have people representing all these different diverse experiences working at your firm,” he says.
 “Human-centered design isn’t just about a product, but how you approach it and the people you have messaging it.”
 You’re only going to build connections with customers when you show them you’re walking the walk, Vo-Ta says.

 For Ross, stakeholders aren’t just those with wallets; Ross envisions a more holistic human-centered approach.
-“Companies have to not only do the right thing to help the circular economy, but also educate people to that effect,” she explains.
+“Companies have to not only do the right thing to help the circular economy but also educate people to that effect,” she explains.
 “We have to consider it’s really the ecosystem, and how we produce things in a way that’s life-enhancing for all of us—not just us but for the entire ecosystem.
 That has to be built into the fabric,” she says.
-“We have to start seeing ourselves as one—not only as people but as people and planet and that has implications for how we think about things.
+“We have to start seeing ourselves as one—not only as people but as people and planet, and that has implications for how we think about things.
 How much we make, how we make it.”